globalcitizen/lxc-gentoo/README.md

 January 2013 Updates
 --------------------
+ - Cancel the following point; we have a fairly large stylistic mismatch in addition to our use of GPLv3 and their use of LGPL.
+I guess that's a good thing in some ways because we can continue to hack freely without being stylistically constrained ;)
  - Development of this script will soon be moving to the main lxc utils repository, which has recently moved to github.
 While it has not